Lawliet7129/j-Compiler/README.md

 ## Overview

-This project implements a simple compiler for a custom programming language called "J" and a virtual stack machine to execute the generated assembly code.
+This is a final project from CIS 240 that implements a simple compiler for a custom programming language called "J" and a virtual stack machine to execute the generated assembly code.
 The compiler processes J source files, tokenizes the input, and generates assembly code compatible with a stack-based architecture.
 The virtual stack machine provides stack operations and arithmetic, logical, and control-flow constructs.

 ## Features